mdkent/percona-xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option:: --incremental-dir

    When preparing an incremental backup, this is the directory where the incremental backup is combined with the full backup to make a new full backup.

+.. option:: --incremental-force-scan

+   When creating an incremental backup, force a full scan of the data pages in the instance being backuped even if the complete changed page bitmap data is available.

 .. option:: --incremental-lsn=name